 Tx: primary tumour cannot be...

 Silzbach system is a chest radiographic staging method for sarcoidosis.

 stage 0: normal chest radigraph: 10% at time of diagnosis

 stage I: lymph node enlargement: 50% at time of diagnosis

 stage II: lymph node enlargement and pulmonary opacities: 30% at time of diagnosis

 stage III: pulmonary ...

-Previously, small cell lung cancer was not staged in the same manner as non small cell lung cancer, on account of it almost never being resectable at the time of diagnosis, except in rare cases where it appears as a solitary pulmonary nodule.
+Previously, small cell lung cancer was not staged in the same manner as non small cell lung cancer, on account of its being almost never resectable at the time of diagnosis, except in rare cases where it appears as a solitary pulmonary nodule.

 disease confined to one hemithorax